shokes/Next-Glass/README.md

 # Next Glass

 A minimal and beautiful NextJS personal blog with a nice glassmorphism user interface.
+The contents are managed with Sanity.

 [View Live Demo](https://next-glass-gamma.vercel.app/)